 For U.S. federal income tax purposes, distributions of investment income are generally taxable as ordinary income or qualified dividend income to the extent of the Fund's current and accumulated earnings and profits.
 Taxes on distributions of capital gains (if any) are determined by how long the Fund owned the investments that generated them, rather than how long you have owned the Fund's shares.
 Sales of assets held by the Fund for more than one year generally result in long-term capital gains and losses, and sales of assets held by the Fund for one year or less generally result in short-term capital gains and losses.
-Distributions of the Fund's net capital gain (the excess of realized net long-term capital gain over realized net short-term capital loss) that are properly reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable to the Fund's shareholders as long-term capital gains.
-For noncorporate shareholders, long-term capital gains are generally subject to tax at reduced rates.
+Distributions of the Fund's net capital gain (the excess of realized net long-term capital gain over realized net short-term capital loss) that are properly reported by the Fund as capital gain dividends ("Capital Gain Dividends") will be taxable to the Fund's shareholders, long-term capital gains are generally subject to tax at reduced rates.
 Distributions of short-term capital gain will be taxable to shareholders as ordinary income.
 Distributions of investment income properly reported by the Fund as "qualified dividend income" are generally taxed to noncorporate shareholders at the same rates applicable to long-term capital gains, provided holding periods and other requirements are met by the Fund and the shareholder.
-Distributions in excess of the Fund's current and accumulated earnings and profits will first be treated as a non-taxable return of capital to the extent of a shareholder's adjusted tax basis in the shares, and thereafter, as gain from the sale of shares.
+Distributions in excess of the Fund's current and accumulated earnings and profits will first be treated as a non-taxable return of capital to the extent of a shareholder's adjusted tax basis in its shares will be reduced (but not below zero) by the amount of any distribution treated as a non-taxable return of capital to the extent of a shareholder's adjusted tax basis in the shares, and thereafter, as gain from the sale of shares.
 A shareholder's adjusted tax basis in its shares will be reduced (but not below zero) by the amount of any distribution treated as a non-taxable return of capital.